The Urban Worm Company is pleased to announce the arrival of Urban Worm Coco Coir, a sustainable, low-salt, pH neutral alternative to peat moss.

 Coco chips are just that….chips that possess a very high particle size.
 This allows them to absorb large amounts of water, which may be useful in a planting medium.

-But as they will not break down quickly, I do not recommend coco chips as a worm bedding.
+But as they will not break down quickly, I do not recommend coco chips as your primary worm bedding.

 Where is Coco Coir Made?